cdl-geneseo/geneseo-dictionary/M/Meeting.md

 # Meeting

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Meeting

 Created by  Unknown User (jmp46) on Dec 11, 2020

 n.
 The joining of a group of people who share a common interest or goal.
 A meeting can be of an academic, professional, or social nature.Use in a sentence: “I have a meeting with my English professor tomorrow to discuss the grade I got on my last paper.”Source: Dictionary of Geneseo English, Fall 2020, PeyerAs of 2020, 100% of students surveyed know this phrase.
 Of those surveyed, 0% believe it originated locally.
 (Peyer, G-M, 2020)